mmerali96/xp-hydra-tic-tac-toe-test/NOTES.md

     - ⚠ if there is no winner, return false
   - ⚠ play() should loop through players until checkBoard() function returns winner

+  # Pomodoro 4: Mehdi Merali - 3:27 - 3:57

+- 🚧 TIC3: Player can win with vertical line

+  - 🚧 Create function to check if board has vertical line winner

+    - ✅ define function checkBoard() in TicTacToe class
+    - 🚧 check if each vertical line in checkBoard() has same player symbol and return the player.

+      - 🚧 check for player X and player O as vertical winnners

+    - ⚠ if there is no winner, return false

+  - ⚠ play() should loop through players until checkBoard() function returns winner

 - ⚠ TODO
 - 🚧 IN PROGRESS
 - ✅ DONE